 Christians are often too willing to embrace the modern trends of society rather than maintain universal truths given by God.
 God’s word must determine the answers we give to the questions regarding the issues of life.
 In his word God has given direction for the moral issues of life.
 In order for the church to remain relevant in this world, the church needs to unashamedly witness to the truth given in scripture alone.
 It alone is the power of God to life for everyone who believes.
 (Romans 1:16)

 Jesus Christ alone is the Saviour of the world.
 God sent his one and only Son, that whoever believes in him shall not perish but have eternal life (John 3:16).
 Paul attests that Jesus Christ is the name that is above every name, that at the name of Jesus every knee should bow, in heaven and under the earth, and every tongue confess that Jesus Christ is Lord, to the glory of God the Father (Philippians 2:9-11).
-Christ’s atoning sacrifice on the cross is fully sufficient for our [justification]1 before God.
+Christ’s atoning sacrifice on the cross is fully sufficient for our to acquit us of guilt before God.
 There is no other way of salvation but through Jesus Christ.

 We live in a culture in which Christ and his sacrifice on the cross is increasingly being forgotten and where the need for Christ has been replaced with an attitude of self-sufficiency.
 In our permissive society, the prevailing thought is that people can determine the truth for themselves and that they can take care of their own needs through the constant pursuit of material things.
 In an age where people believe they can truly determine their own destiny, they no longer see the need for Jesus Christ.
 Christ needs to be the focus in the daily life of all God’s people.

 Mankind can be saved from the wrath of God against sin by God’s grace alone.
 God’s grace is his free gift of salvation that Jesus Christ has earned for his people on the cross.
 Since every man and woman is enslaved by sin, there is no one who can save him or herself.
-Everyone is completely dependent on God for their [salvation]2.
+Everyone is completely dependent on God for their eternal well-being.
 Therefore God sent his Son, Jesus Christ to pay for our sins so that our salvation is not based on our own efforts but entirely on the work of Jesus Christ.
 (Ephesians 2:4-9)

 The result of our sinful nature is that people now have a false self-confidence.
 People trust in their own strength and wisdom and glory in their own achievements.
 It is undeniable that mankind has made some marvelous advancements in many areas in which they put their confidence.
 The result of this confidence is that people believe that they can pull themselves out of the misery of this life.
 The self-help gurus and books give a sense that a better life is within the grasp of everyone.
 The reality is that the achievements and solutions of our modern times cannot save anyone.
 God’s grace in Christ Jesus is as necessary today as it ever was in the past.
 Our only hope rests in God’s grace alone.